 DefinitionThis section has been translated automatically.

-Congenital, circumscribed malformation of the corial connective tissue with excessive formation of collagen and usually also elastic fibres.
-A distinction is made between the clinical and histological appearance:
+Congenital, circumscribed malformation of the corial connective tissue with excessive formation of collagen and usually also elastic fibers.
+A distinction is made according to the clinical and histological appearance:

 - Elastoma juvenile.